MaxCri81/Bankist/README.md

-An example of a bank app showing how to perform transactions between different accounts.
+An example of a banking app demonstrating how to perform transactions between different accounts.
+In this project, I extensively employed DOM manipulation, along with various object and array methods.

 https://github.com/user-attachments/assets/61ffee78-1484-4d92-bd91-f50738a9287f